jhpyle/docassemble/_docs/documents.md

     - vegetable_list
 {% endhighlight %}

-Now, the `vegetable_list` variable in the .docx template will be a real list that [Jinja2] can process.
+Now, the `vegetable_list` variable in the DOCX template will be a real list that your Embedded DALang can process.
 The output will be what you expected:

 > Don't forget to bring potatoes!
 > Don't forget to bring beets!

-The conversion to text is also done if you use `field code` or `code` to pass variables to a .docx template.
+The conversion to text is also done if you use `field code` or `code` to pass variables to a DOCX template.
 In order to pass variables in "raw" form using `field code` or `code`, you can wrap the code in the [`raw()`] function.
 For more information, see the [documentation for the `raw()` function].

-## <a name="list field names"></a>How to get a list of field names in a PDF or DOCX file
+## <a name="list field names"></a>How to Get a List of Field Names in a PDF or DOCX File

-When logged in to **docassemble** as a developer, you can go to "Utilities" from the menu and, under "Get list of fields from PDF/DOCX template," you can upload a [PDF](#pdf template file) or [DOCX](#docx template file) file that has fillable fields in it.  **docassemble** will scan the file, identify its fields, and present you with the [YAML] text of a question that uses that file as a [`pdf template file`] or a [`docx template file`] with a list of `fields`.
+When logged in to your [server] as a developer, you can go to "Utilities" from the menu and, under "Get list of fields from PDF/DOCX template," you can upload a [PDF](#pdf template file) or [DOCX](#docx template file) file that has fillable fields in it.
+The server will scan the file, identify its fields, and present you with the [DALang] for a question that uses that file as a
+[`pdf template file`] or a [`docx template file`] with a list of `fields`.

+This example output is from the [letter_template.docx] template [shown above]:

+{% highlight yaml %}
+question: Here is your document.
+event: some_event
+attachment:
+  - name: letter_template
+    filename: letter_template
+    docx template file: letter_template.docx
+    fields:
+      "subject_matter": Something
+      "phone_number": Something
+      "adverse_party": Something
+      "today": Something
+      "user": Something
+{% endhighlight %}

-# <a name="variable name"></a>Saving documents as variables
+# <a name="variable name"></a>Saving Documents as Variables

-Including an `attachments` section in a [`question`] block will offer the user a chance to download an assembled document and e-mail it to themselves.
+Including an `attachments` component in a [`question`] block will offer the user a chance to download an assembled document and e-mail it to themselves.